SpringRole/sv-us-docs/source/index.html.md

                 ]
             },
             {
-                "QuestionId": 3,
+                "question_id": 3,
-                "Question": "Which of these cities are you associated with?", "QuestionType": "Cities",
+                "question": "Which of these cities are you associated with?", "question_type": "Cities",
-                "Options": [
+                "options": [
                     {
                         "id": 1,
                         "option": ":LONDON"